-The architecture of the non-synchronous microgrid under investigation was originally proposed in [46] under the name of GridLink.
+The architecture of the nonsynchronous microgrid under investigation was originally proposed in [44] under the name of GridLink.
 A simplified diagram of the microgrid design is given in Fig. 2.
 One of the key drivers in developing this approach has been the ability to use a "cut-and-splice" implementation.
-Only the transformers need to change voltage, but nothing upstream on the Con Edison 27 kV feeders needs to change when the microgrid is installed.
+Only the transformers need to change voltage, but nothing upstream on the Con Edison 27-kV feeders needs to change when the microgrid is installed.
 Equally important, only the transformers on the building loads need to change, but nothing else in each building's electrical rooms needs to change either.

-Preliminary financial analysis for a roughly similar 5 MW system at a site in Brooklyn indicates that investors could achieve a 25% internal rate of return on the capital required to construct a 5 MW non-synchronous microgrid, with end-users paying about 15% to 20% less than the commercial cost of power.
-This arrangement provides several advantages to current distribution system infrastructures, especially to networks having fast growing concentrated loads and substation circuit breakers reaching short-circuit duty limitations.
-In a typical NYC distribution network, the short circuit power is close to the capacity of the breakers.
+Preliminary financial analysis for a roughly similar 5-MW system at a site in Brooklyn indicates that investors could achieve a 25% internal rate of return on the capital required to construct a 5-MW nonsynchronous microgrid, with the end users paying about 15% to 20% less than the commercial cost of power.
+This arrangement provides several advantages to current distribution system infrastructures, especially to networks having fast-growing concentrated loads and substation circuit breakers (CBs) reaching short-circuit duty limitations.
+In a typical New York City distribution network, the short-circuit power is close to the capacity of the breakers.
 This often forces the utility to prevent the installation of distributed resources in its system.
-Otherwise, the generator owner would have to finance the cost of any system upgrades [47].
-These issues may be overcome with the benefits of using non-synchronous microgrid technologies as discussed and demonstrated in this paper by means of steady state and transient studies.
+Otherwise, the generator owner would have to finance the cost of any system upgrades [45].
+These issues may be overcome with the benefits of using nonsynchronous microgrid technologies as discussed and demonstrated in this paper by means of steady-state and transient studies.